erunion/medievalbattles/README.md

 to edit a few files.

 - /include/connect.php
-- /ga/connect.php
+- /gameadmin.php
-- /ga/index.php
+- /gameconfig.php

-- /ga/gameconfig.php
+The SQL for this version has been lost.
+If you wish to play Beta 2, you must fabricate the database from scratch.
+Or instead, download a different version.

-To set up the database, run beta1_db.sql.
-You will find this file in the /sql folder.
 Medieval Battles requires PHP and MySQL.

 We are not offering any support on problems with this code, due to its age.
 If you need support though, go to the official Medieval Battles Public Forums and make a request.
 We are sure some players will gladly be able to assist you.

 We also ask you that if you do run a game, let us know.
 We plan on setting up a